 Where to start?

-Make sure you have been realistic in calculating your UK university costs.
-The key issue with funding, from whatever source you use; savings, family support, grants, loans, scholarships is to make sure you have fully considered both your tuition and living costs for the duration of your study period before you make your application.
+Make sure you have been realistic in calculating your UK Boarding school and university costs.
+The key issue with funding, from whatever source you use; savings, family support, grants, loans, scholarships is to make sure you have fully considered both your tuition, living and travel costs for the duration of the study period before you make the application.

-Plan ahead – Planning your finances in advance of an application deadline will be a huge help to you and your family, you can then apply with confidence, knowing you can afford to progress with your application.
+Plan ahead – Planning finances in advance of an application deadline will be a huge help, you can then apply with confidence, knowing you can afford to progress with your application.